 Click Delivery Creatives.

 Begin typing to search for the advertiser whose creative you're adding.
 Each creative is associated with one advertiser.
-When you've found the right advertiser, click Continue.
+When you've found the right advertiser, click OK.

-Click Campaign Manager tag from the list of creative types.
+Click Campaign Manager from the list of creative types.

 These are the URLs of third-party tracking services.
 The trackers are pinged when the creative appears and can contain Ad Manager macros.
 Note that these URLs are not supported for creatives with an actual size of "Out-of-page."